pghvlaans/sbotools/man/post-release/sboinstall.1.md

 ## DESCRIPTION

 **sboinstall** builds and installs SlackBuilds.
-If the **\--nointeractive** flag is not present, **sboinstall** pulls the list of requirements from the *info* file for any specified SlackBuild.
-This is a recursive operation over all dependencies. **sboinstall** offers to install any non-installed dependencies in the build queue, taking the hints in [sbotools.hints(5)](sbotools.hints.5.md) into account.
+If neither **\--nointeractive** nor **\--norequirements** is used, **sboinstall** pulls the list of requirements from the *info* file for any specified SlackBuild.
+This is a recursive operation over all dependencies.
+**sboinstall** offers to install any non-installed dependencies in the build queue, taking the hints in [sbotools.hints(5)](sbotools.hints.5.md) into account.
 In case of **\--reinstall**, scripts with automatic reverse dependency rebuilds have their reverse dependencies rebuilt as well.
 The script exits with an error message if circular dependencies are detected.

 *README* files are parsed for **groupadd** and **useradd** commands, and **sboinstall** offers to run them prior to building if any of the